phpearth/conduct/CODE_OF_CONDUCT.md

 Questions **must be researched** before being posted.
 The group acts as a group to help on specific problems, not to read out documentations or querying the web for you.
 You must **avoid posting large code snippets** to the timeline of the group.
-We always recommend to share source code using [nopaste service](https://php.earth/doc/interop/nopaste) to grant the best possible readability.
+We always recommend sharing source code using [nopaste service](https://php.earth/doc/interop/nopaste) to grant the best possible readability.
 Long source code posted to the timeline can be difficult to read, because of the limited space on Facebook.
 Topics with large source